Kalydo: Kalydo Player

 The Kalydo cloud gaming technology is based on file streaming, through a small proprietary plugin called the Kalydo Player (2.5 mb size) which is installed once on the end user's PC.
 The Kalydo Player handles various tasks such requesting data before and during play and authentication.
 When an end user plays a Kalydo powered game, the Kalydo Player requests and downloads the first game data needed to start playing.
 During play, remaining game content is downloaded dynamically.
 Using advanced methods of progressive downloading, data compression and prediction algorithms, Kalydo is able to provide a smooth game play experience.

-The data downloaded by the Kalydo Player is stored locally (cached) on the computers hard drive.
-This way the next time an end user plays the game, the same data does not have to be downloaded again.
-Games played through Kalydo are also added to the Windows Program Files list, where they can be un-installed like a regular application.
+The data downloaded by the Kalydo Player is stored locally (cached) on the computer's hard drive.
+This way, the next time an end user plays the game, the same data does not have to be downloaded again.
+Games played through Kalydo are also added to the Windows Program Files list, where they can be uninstalled like a regular application.